brett--anderson/opencl-docker-udacity-intro-to-parallel-programming-cs344/README.md

 The Gaussian mask and kernel function was copied [from this repo](https://github.com/mnmnc/gaussian_blur_opencl).
 I created my own verison because I wanted to use OpenCV to work with the images and I also wanted to use the cl::Image2D class to move the image to and from the device.

-I also took insipration from [this version](https://github.com/smistad/OpenCL-Gaussian-Blur) too.
+I also took inspiration from [this version](https://github.com/smistad/OpenCL-Gaussian-Blur) too.
 I created my own version rather than use this one because I wanted to use the cl::Image2D class for both input and output from the device, rather than just input.
 I also wanted to use OpenCV and the version linked to uses it's own rather large image library.
 I also had trouble running it inside nvidia-docker since the image library tries to open a render window to display the result.

 Much of the helper libraries came from [this excellent resource](https://github.com/HandsOnOpenCL/Exercises-Solutions).
 They also provide a great introductory set of lectures and problem sets for someone starting out with OpenCL